 1. At Wallyard Concept Hostel I was chatting with a fellow hostel mate, when the young receptionist came over with the words „I will hang out with you guys, if that’s okay?
 What did you do today?“.

-2. We were just about to leave The Common Room Project when another guest came in.
+2. We were just about to leave The Common Room Project, one of the coolest hostels in Ho Chi Minh City, when another guest came in.
 We instantly hit it off, got along, and within the 2 minutes we chatted, we decided to go out for a drink that night.
 It was one of the most epic nights we had in Ho Chi Minh City.

-3. We arrived at Chiang Mai Airport and were about to take a taxi to get a ride to OXOTEL, the 5 Star Hostel in Chiang Mai.
+3. We arrived at Chiang Mai Airport and were about to take a taxi to get a ride to OXOTEL, a cool hostel in Chiang Mai.
 A young guy came over, a tourist as well, asked if we want to share a taxi.
 As it turned out, he was still looking for a cool hostel to stay.
 We told him he should come with us to Oxotel.

 He ended up staying 4 nights, we met even more people in the cool café of Oxotel and built a lifetime friendship.